-I hope you and your family are enjoying the 2019 holiday season.
+I hope you and your family is enjoying the 2020 holiday season.
 Once the holiday season comes to a close, many of us will have an abundance of holiday plants to nurture for an entire year so we can enjoy them again next year.
 One of the most popular gifts of the holiday season are Amaryllis bulbs.

 Amaryllis bulbs are relatively easy to take of.
-If you give them adequate water and bright light they should bloom in about six weeks.
+If you give them adequate water and bright light, they should bloom in about six weeks.
 The best way to water is to keep the plants evenly moist.
 Do not water so much that the plants are sitting in standing water.
 Keep the plants on a windowsill or on a protected porch for the best results.
-If your bulbs are too small in size, you may have to wait till next year before you get blooms to form.
+If your bulbs are too small, you may have to wait till next year before you get blooms to form.

 If you received a Norfolk Pine as a gift or bought one for yourself, you can successfully grow them indoors.
 As a matter of fact, I recommend that you either grow them indoors or plant them in a container.
 I do not recommend planting them outdoors.
 These trees do not fare well in hurricane force winds and they grow extremely large.
 With that said, Norfolk Pines will do extremely well in an indoor environment if there is ample light.
 Position your plant near a window so it will receive a bit of sun daily.
 These plants will do best if they are watered on a regular schedule.
 Keep the plants evenly moist but not dripping wet.
 Do not allow the plants to sit in standing water.
 Norfolk Pines also enjoy a humid environment so if the plant is indoors, you may find it beneficial to lightly mist the plant from time to time to help increase the humidity around the plant.
 Improper watering can result in needle loss that will not regenerate itself.
 In addition, never try to prune the tree to shape it.
 The only pruning that should be done on this plant is for basic maintenance such as trimming off dead or yellow lower branches.